 Professional makeup brands however, are designed to be used by makeup artists for photography, catwalk shows, weddings, movies, TV, theatre and other generally filmed occasions.
 To attract these professionals, the products must be:

-These qualities ensure our clients are as happy as possible.
+These qualities ensure our clients are as happy as possible as we can do a multitude of different looks with versatile products.
 Our brand choices can alter our reputation in the industry, so the right products are crucial.

 To achieve all these needs, professional brands need much higher pigments and quality of ingredients.

-Pigment percentages in professional products can range up to 85% higher than in some commercial lines.
+Pigment percentages in professional products can range up to 85% higher than in many retail lines.
 Pigment gives you the colour, the coverage and the staying power.
 So to put it very simply, the higher the pigment the better the product is likely to be.

-So why buy commercial if professional is so much better?
+So why buy retail if professional is so much better?

-The answers for this could be that commercial is easier to find, habit, loyalty, or maybe changing brands is just too confusing and better the devil you know.
+The answers for this could be that retail products are easier to find, habit, loyalty, or maybe changing brands is just too confusing and better the devil you know.
 And there is nothing wrong with any of those answers.
 Unless you have a photographic need, like a wedding.
 Then you may see regret for years to come in the form of a pale face in your photos.

 How to tell which brands are professional